 - Screaming Woman: As Ann, Fay Wray is one of the all-time champs.

 - She Cleans Up Nicely: Male example.
 Carl and Ann praise Jack for looking good in a tuxedo in the third act.
 He remarks he's never worn one before.

 - Significant Wardrobe Shift: Jack has his shirt fully buttoned up at the start.
 When he softens towards Ann, he now has an Intimate Open Shirt.
 He also loses his sailor's hat around the time half the crew get killed and he has to rescue Ann alone.

 - Soft Water: Ann and Jack try to climb down a vine to escape the giant ape.
-The ape pulls the vine up trying to catch them, and they fall off the vine, and into the water that appears to be 100 + feet below them.
+Kong pulls the vine up, trying to catch them, and they fall off the vine and into the water that appears to be 100+ feet below them.
 They suffer no injuries.

 - Stun Guns: The gas bombs that Denham loaded on the ship work very quickly, and seem to pose no threat to the giant ape.
 In real life, anesthetics work slowly on large animals, and getting the exact dose so as to knock out the animal without killing is difficult.
 In this movie, the bombs were loaded on the ship with no specific knowledge of what type of animal they would be used on, and when they are used there is little chance to estimate the mass of the animal.